how to add google search console to shopify

 By doing this, you make sure Google can crawl and index all your Shopify store pages, boosting your visibility in search results.
 For more advanced tips on using GSC, check out our article on how to use google search console.

 Need more help?
-Check out our guides on how to fix page with redirect in google search console and how to fix crawl errors in google search console.
+Check out our guides on and how to fix crawl errors in google search console.

 Making Sense of Google Search Console Data